jamieqianhui/jamieqianhui.github.io/about.md

 ## About
 **Hello!
 Welcome to my blog!** This is a space where I document new learnings, share data analytics related codes and concepts (e.g. visualizations, processing data) with data enthusiasts!
 <br><br>
-Aside from my full-time job, I am concurrently pursuing a part-time master of science degree at Georgia Institute of Technology, majoring in **[Analytics][Analytics]**.
-My schedule has now been (enjoyably) busier balancing a full-time job, a part-time master degree and my personal life all together!
-Tbh, it can be hectic but still manageable and fulfilling ;)

 <br>